Call For Papers

-Papers that have been or will be submitted to other meetings or publications must indicate this at submission time, and must be withdrawn from the other venues if accepted by ACL 2017.
+Papers that have been or will be submitted to other meetings or publications must indicate this at submission time in an author-blinded cover page, and must be withdrawn from the other venues if accepted by ACL 2017.
 Authors of papers accepted for presentation at ACL 2017 must notify the program chairs by the camera-ready deadline as to whether the paper will be presented.
 We will not accept for publication or presentation papers that overlap significantly in content or results with papers that will be (or have been) published elsewhere.

 Preprint servers such as arXiv.org and workshops that do not have published proceedings are not considered archival for purposes of submission.
 Authors must state in the online submission form the name of the workshop or preprint server and title of the non-archival version.
 The version submitted for review should be suitably anonymized and not contain references to the prior non-archival version.
 Reviewers will be told: “The author(s) have notified us that there exists a non-archival previous version of this paper with significantly overlapping text.
 We have approved submission under these circumstances, but to preserve the spirit of blind review, the current submission does not reference the non-archival version.”
 Reviewers are free to do what they like with this information.

 Authors submitting more than one paper to ACL 2017 must ensure that submissions do not overlap significantly (>25%) with each other in content or results.